Quick Answer

 8. Open an Etsy Shop

-Etsy provides a platform for creatives to sell handmade or unique products, such as art, crafts, and digital goods.
-While it may take time to establish your shop, the income potential is significant.
-Though Etsy charges fees — including a $0.20 listing fee per item and a 6.5% transaction fee — it’s an excellent way to join a supportive community of creators and express your artistic talents.
+Etsy provides a platform for creatives to sell handmade items, art, and digital goods.
+It may take time to establish your shop, but the income potential is real.
+Etsy charges a $0.20 listing fee per item and a 6.5% transaction fee.
 According to Statista’s 2024 marketplace data, Etsy had over 9.3 million active sellers globally, generating billions in gross merchandise sales.
-Sellers of digital downloads — such as printable planners, resume templates, and Canva graphics — report some of the highest profit margins on the platform since there are no shipping or material costs involved.

 9. Wrap Your Car